erikrfunk/PPM_geneticManagementStats/README.md

   -Oz flag to let bcftools do the compression.
 The script will take care of indexing.
 ```

+*Description:*<br>
+Along with the cohort vcf created by either the `all-stat.sh` script or the `extract-individuals.sh` script,
+use a vcf file of the founder individuals to calculate admixture proportions for the cohort.

 A few assumption this script makes: during the generation of the input files using
 plink, a linkage pruning is added.
 The defaults for this step include <br>
- - Testing snps in a window of 500kb
+ - Testing snps in a window of 50kb
- - Moving in 10 SNP steps
+ - Moving in 5 SNP steps
  - Using an r2 threshold of 0.2

  As of now, these settings are hard coded and would need to be changed by altering